TheKevJames/dotsystem/README.rst

 I am a huge fan of the `XDG Base Directory Spec`_.
 The following configured apps don't follow that spec:

 - irssi.
 Open PR here: `irssi XDG PR`_.
+- lmms.
+Solved in 1.2.0, but that's still a pre-release.
 - ngrok.
 See `ngrok Config Location`_.
 TODO: fix this by setting ``-config`` explicitly.
 - sqlite.
 My `sqlite XDG Hack`_ "fixes" this.